 A simple gesture of gratitude will take you a long way.
 It will help you develop positive relationships that will last for a lifetime.
 And heck, it will make you a perfect workmate that everyone wants to work with.

-You can also start by writing down the wonderful things that happened to you today.
-It might be making your boss happy.
+You can also start by writing about the wonderful things that happened to you today.
+A job well done today.
 Or a simple gesture of making a child laugh in the train express.
 Smile and be thankful for the gift of today.
 Whelp, not everyone gets another sunshine the next day.

 6. Do Your Best Then Rest

 The greatest enemy of satisfaction and happiness is worrying.
-In my own opinion, worrying is like a slow-acting poison that strikes your mind, then your body.
+Worrying is like a slow-acting poison that strikes your mind, then your body.
 Yep, worrying is a one-way ticket to the hospital of your dreams.